|*NAVHDA Natural Ability Award Litter!|IntCH Daisy Zimni vrch (Kimber)

 Kimber and Michelle had kind of a slow start in the field, because Michelle was nervous about running such a young puppy and overhandled her until Vic Conners (the Senior Judge that day) very nicely suggested Michelle "be quiet and let the pup hunt."
 That was all it took to turn things around during the second half of her field search

 .
 At the track she proved what a relentless tracker of crippled pheasants she would become.
 As Michelle recalls, the judges let Kimber work the track for about 30 minutes, hoping she would eventually reap the reward of her hard work by finding the bird.
-Michelle prayed and bit her nails as she watched Kimber methodically track a little over 50% of the distance, then return to the start with her nose still glued to the ground, back and forth, back and forth, back and forth, until the judges finally had to call it quits.
+Michelle prayed and bit her nails as she watched Kimber methodically track about 50% of the distance, then return to the start with her nose still glued to the ground, back and forth, back and forth, back and forth, until the judges finally had to call it quits.
 Kimber, however, never gave up trying to find that bird.
-She wouldn't recall to Michelle, nor would she walk out of the field on lead, so Michelle had to go get her and carry her out.
+She wouldn't recall to Michelle, nor would she walk out of the field on lead, so Michelle had to carry her out.
 With that one exception, throughout the day Kimber listened well and worked with Michelle as a team, earning her a maximum score in Cooperation.

 In the house, Kimber is quiet, calm and relaxed.
 Even at night when the other dogs are outside barking at howling coyotes, Kimber will stay stretched out on the bed.
 Except for being crazily impatient while you're getting ready to go hunting or for a run, Kimber doesn't get very excited about much.

 Kimber generally gets along well with other dogs and we are able to hunt her with our friends' and customers' dogs.
 When she was a puppy, Kimber constantly pushed the limits on acceptable behavior with our cat, Cleo, hoping Cleo would run so she could chase.
 Cleo, however, had 13+ years of experience with pushy puppies and wouldn't budge.
 Over time, Kimber eventually gave up and stopped bothering Cleo.
-Now she totally ignores her.
+Eventually she totally ignored her.

 Kimber is very affectionate for an adult female Munster and often wants to be petted, but she isn't a licker.
 She follows Michelle around the house, including into the bathroom.
 Despite loving their attention, Kimber doesn't jump up on people.
 She gets excited and will try to push the other dogs out of the way, but she demonstrates self-control.
 She always sleeps at the bottom of the bed on Michelle's side, which would be OK if she didn't insist on putting her head on Michelle's feet!